OlivierPS/Olivier-s-Theme/README.md

 ## Updates

-#### 10 juin 2025
+#### 10.06.2025 Versions 1.54.6 and 1.54.7
-Pushed slightly to the right the symbol marking external links.
-I didn’t like it “glued” to the text.
+Changed the symbol marking external links: in SVG format, it’s possible to better align it vertically, regardless of the used typeface.
+I have also pushed it slightly to the right, 'cause I don’t like it “glued” to the text.

 ----------------------------------------------
 #### 25.05.2025	Version 1.54.5